Sarracenia: Environmental status

 Sarracenia are threatened in the wild by development and the drainage of their habitat.
-Estimates indicated that 97.5% of Sarracenia habitat has already been destroyed in the southeastern U.S., the home of all but one subspecies of Sarracenia.
+Estimates indicated that 97.5% of Sarracenia habitat has already been destroyed in the southeastern U.S., the home of all but one species of Sarracenia.
 Currently the biggest threats to surviving populations are urban development, drainage of habitat for forestry, runoff of herbicides from agriculture, fire suppression, cut pitcher trade for floristry, and plant trade.
 The latter two threaten survival of Sarracenia not only through depletion of healthy population, but also because of the damaging effects (soil compaction and altered moisture levels) of repeated foot and vehicular traffic that comes with harvesting.
 The Fish and Wildlife Service estimates that approximately 1.6 million pitchers were cut for the domestic market in 1991.

 A field with S. leucophylla.
 Scenes such as this used to be common in the coastal plains of the southeast US.

 Some protective legislation exists.
 Several southeastern states, such as Florida, Georgia, and South Carolina have conservation laws which protect Sarracenia.
 However, most of the remaining wetlands in the southeastern U.S. are privately owned.
 Plants on this land are not protected by state legislation.
 The key states of Alabama and Mississippi have no such legislation at all, so that even plants on public land have no protection.
 Three Sarracenia have been listed as "Federally Endangered" under the USA Endangered Species Act (1973) – S. rubra subsp. alabamensis (S. alabamensis) in Alabama, S. rubra subsp. jonesii (S. jonesii) in North and South Carolina, and S. oreophila in Alabama, Georgia, and North Carolina.
 These taxa are also on CITES Appendix I, giving them international protection by making export of wild-collected plants illegal.
 The other species, while appearing on CITES Appendix II, have little federal protection.

 Some efforts have been made to curb the existing threats to plants.
 In 2003 the International Carnivorous Plant Society ran a trial distribution program in which young S. rubra subsp. alabamanensis plants were grown from seed collected from 3 of the 12 known S. alabamanensis sites, and were distributed to members in an attempt to increase availability of this plant in cultivation, with the hopes of thereby decreasing the poaching that was endangering the survival of this taxon in the wild.